Arkansas vs. Illinois: Odds, spread, over/under - NCAA Tournament First Round

 Arkansas vs. Illinois: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-The No. 8 seed Arkansas Razorbacks (20-13) will look to beat the No. 9 seed Illinois Fighting Illini (20-12) in the opening round of the NCAA Tournament on Thursday at Wells Fargo Arena.
-This matchup tips off at 4:30 PM.
+The No. 8 seed Arkansas Razorbacks (20-13) and the No. 9 seed Illinois Fighting Illini (20-12) will meet in the opening round of the NCAA Tournament on Thursday at 4:30 PM.
+The matchup airs on TBS.

-You will find odds, spreads, over/unders and more across multiple sportsbooks for the Arkansas vs. Illinois matchup in this article.
+You can check out odds, spreads, over/unders and more across multiple sportsbooks for the Arkansas vs. Illinois matchup in this article.

 Arkansas vs. Illinois Game Info